docusign/docusign-discover-workshop-1/README.md

 ```
 {
   "typeName": "BankAccountOpening",
-  "idempotencyKey": "mock-1",
+  "idempotencyKey": "mock-bank-open-001",
   "data": {
+    "routingNumber": "111000025",
     "accountNumber": "1234567890",
-    "accountType": "checking",
-    "routingNumber": "111000025"
+    "accountHolderName": "John Doe",
+    "bankName": "Bank of America"
   }
 }
 ```

-Running the Verify test with the example request body above should return the following properties in the terminal in VS Code:
+Running the Verify test with the example request body above should return the following properties in the response:
 ```
-verifyBankAccount result: { matched: true } type: object
-POST /api/connectedfields/verify 200 4.265 ms - 16
+{
+"verified":true
+"verifyResponseMessage":"Verification succeeded"
+}
 ```